Tim Montgomerie: Since 2010

 In September 2019, Montgomerie was appointed as "social justice adviser" to the Prime Minister in Number 10 Downing Street.
 On 31 January 2020, he said on the BBC's Politics Live that the role lasted until the election was called in November 2019 and that he was now in discussions with Boris Johnson regarding a new advisory role following Johnson's success in that election.
 By May 2020 Montgomerie had become a frequent critic of the government, in particular of the Prime Minister's Senior Adviser Dominic Cummings and the Prime Minister himself.

 In 2020, Montgomerie was reported as saying that the British government should have a "special relationship" with Hungary post-Brexit, saying at a meeting of the Danube Institute that "Budapest and Hungary have been home, I think, for an awful lot of interesting early thinking on the limits of liberalism, and I think we are seeing that in the UK as well.
 So I hope there will be a special relationship with Hungary amongst other states."
 Montgomerie had been appointed Boris Johnson's Social Justice advisor in the September of that year and the Labour Party called for his removal from the position, accusing him of "Cosying up to a government which peddles antisemitic and Islamophobic rhetoric, attacks migrants and refugees and undermines judicial and media independence".

+During the campaign for the 2024 general election, he said that if he lived in certain constituencies, he would vote for the Reform UK candidate, including Nigel Farage in Clacton and Richard Tice in Boston and Skegness.
+In December 2024, he quit the Conservatives and joined Reform.